BDC Hamburger Icon

 Open row

-With PowerShell, you can remotely manage updates across multiple devices and decide how the update process works on each, much like the way you can remotely invoke applications to enhance efficiency and control.
-In addition, you can check, remove and hide updates without having to be physically at your computer.
+If you’re confident with coding, you may find it easier to install Windows patches with PowerShell than to use Microsoft’s system.
+With PowerShell, you can remotely manage updates across multiple devices and customize how the update process works on each, similar to how you can remotely invoke applications with PowerShell to enhance efficiency and control.
+In addition, you can check for, remove and hide updates without being physically at your computer.
+Here’s a look at how to install Windows patches with PowerShell for free.

 Installing and getting to know PSWindowsUpdate